 (Lay Rescuer CPR for Teens and Adults)

-Cardiopulmonary resuscitation (CPR) is a series of steps to help a person who is not responding and has stopped breathing.
-CPR helps deliver oxygen rich blood to the body tissue when the body is not able to do this on its own.
+Cardiopulmonary resuscitation (CPR) is a series of steps to help a person whose breathing or heart has stopped.
+CPR helps pump blood to the body when the heart cannot do so.

 Reasons for Procedure

-CPR is given to a person who is not responding and has stopped breathing.
-Reasons for this may include:
+CPR is given when a person has stopped breathing.
+This may happen for many reasons, such as:

-The goal of the CPR is to provide blood flow to a victim’s heart, brain, and other vital organs until proper medical care can be given.
-The victim is likely to die if CPR is not started immediately.
-Complications may include fracture of the ribs, broken teeth, infections, and puncture of the lung.
+The person is likely to die if CPR is not started right away.
+Problems from CPR may include fracture of the ribs, broken teeth, infections, and puncture of the lung.

 Prior to Procedure

 Check for safety at the scene.
 Tap the person and ask: “Are you OK?”
 If the person does not respond, follow these steps.